mrc-ide/individual/README.md

 [Rcpp](https://github.com/RcppCore/Rcpp) to link to R, helping achieve good performance for even complex models.

-"individual" provides a unique method to specify individual based models compared to other agent/individual based modeling libraries, where users specify a type for agents, which are subsequently stored in an array or other data structure.
+"individual" provides a unique method to specify individual-based models compared to other agent/individual-based modeling libraries, where users specify a type for agents, which are subsequently stored in an array or other data structure.
 In "individual", users instead instantiate a object for each variable which describes some aspect of state, using the appropriate R6 class.
 Finding subsets